Inflect logo

 Natural Disaster Risk

-Switzerland has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10, as of September 2025.
-This inherent stability makes it one of the safest locations globally for housing critical digital infrastructure.
-The primary environmental hazards are localized and manageable.
+Switzerland has a very low natural disaster risk profile, with an overall INFORM Risk score of 1.8 out of 10 as of September 2025.
+The country's infrastructure is built to high standards to mitigate potential threats.

-• Earthquake: A low to moderate risk, with building codes engineered to withstand seismic activity common to the region.
+• Earthquake: A moderate risk, with seismic activity concentrated in specific alpine regions.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business